DanielleBopda/DanielleBopda/README.md

 I am a Data Scientist and Business Analyst with a background in healthcare and a mission to build AI and analytics solutions that solve real operational problems.
 My work spans across **cybersecurity**, **responsible AI**, **healthcare automation**, **data engineering**, and **business intelligence**.

-I combine analytical precision with empathy and clarity which leads to designing solutions that produce measurable, trustworthy impact.
+I combine analytical precision with empathy and clarity which leads to designing solutions that produce measurable, trustworthy impact for people, teams, and organizations.

 ---